Tibial nerve dysfunction

 - Weakness of foot muscles

-In severe cases, the foot muscles may become very weak and the foot may be deformed.
+In severe cases, the foot muscles are very weak and the foot can be deformed.

 Tests for tibial nerve dysfunction may include: